uhh-lt/ASAB/annotator/readme.md

 ```

 #### Installation
-1. Download the repsotory
+1. Clone this repository from Github
 2. Replace all the files with your data

-3. Install all the libraries using requirements.txt using
+3. Install required libraries using requirements.txt using
 ```bash
 pip install requirements.txt
 ```